 Security in computer networks, distance course

-With the constant grows of connectivity and networks becoming more heterogeneous, flexible and opened, security is of utmost importance.
+With the constant growth of connectivity and networks becoming more heterogeneous, flexible and opened, security is of utmost importance.
 In this course you will get an introduction to network security!

 About the course